BoubakerRihab/Ansible-Nagios/README.md

 [dbservers]
 ipAdressOfDBServer1
 ipAdressOfDBServer2
-# 3- Create & Run the playbook (for apache and mysql installation in this example)
+# 3- Create the playbook (for apache and mysql installation in this example)
+$nano myplaybook.yml
+## the add the script for apache and mysl installation then run the playbook
+$ansible-playbook myplaybook.yml
 # 4- Nagios is used for the servers monitoring